 dimethyl ketone, 2-propanone, clear colourless volatile liquid, characteristic

-with water and ether and oils, sharp sweet taste, characteristic
+with water and ether and oils, sharp sweet taste, characteristic odour,

-Use in fume cupboard or use < 50 mL in a well-ventilated area.
-Acetone
+Use acetone in a fume cupboard or use < 50 mL in a well-ventilated

-packing pieces rapidly by dissolving the
+Acetone dissolves polystyrene packing pieces rapidly by dissolving the

 sold as "pure acetone".

 oxide, almost insoluble in water, (used for leaching minerals), lung irritation,

 Toxic if inhaled, alumina, (porcelain), amphoteric, corundum, (hardness

-9, abrasive, sand paper, in red ruby, in blue
+9, abrasive, sand paper, in red ruby, in blue sapphire),

-craft, alumina has amorphous or crystalline state in corundum
+hydrate for craft, alumina has amorphous or crystalline state in corundum

 used for mordants before dyeing cloth.
 Later the term "alum" was used